jennytangen/Creative-Coding-Portfolio/experiment3.md

 Experiment 3: Two player game.

 Concept: Two players will move to 'eat' randomly placed points which will increase their score.
-Every second the players will be bigger and if they touch, the game ends and the person with the higher score wins.
+The game ends when a player reaches 10 points.
 At the start of making this game, I wanted to do another concept however I changed it which is why the players are called knights.

 ![e30](https://github.com/user-attachments/assets/e1a37bd7-a568-47f0-8155-f54285d0d3ef)
 ![e31](https://github.com/user-attachments/assets/5e4708f5-92c5-41e8-94f8-dea0c5e02b2c)